biolab/scorange-hugo/content/blog/Regress-effect-removal.md

 +++
 draft = false
 type = "blog"
-image = "/blog_img/2018-10-04/regressing-batch-effect.png"
+image = "/blog_img/2018-10-05/header.png"
-thumbImage = "/blog_img/2018-10-04/regressing-batch-effect.thumb.png"
+thumbImage = "/blog_img/2018-10-05/thumb.png"
 date = "2018-10-05"
-title = "Nuts and bolts: Preprocessing and Removing Batch Effects" weight = 2 hardLineBreak = true categories = ["preprocess", "batch effects", "t-SNE", "markers"] joinLines = false author = "Ajda Pretnar" shortExcerpt = "Preprocess read count gene expression data and regress-out cell cycle effects" longExcerpt = "
-Preprocess raw read count data to make expression values comparable across cells and genes.
+title = "Nuts and bolts: Preprocessing and Removing Batch Effects" weight = 2 hardLineBreak = true categories = ["preprocess", "batch effects", "t-SNE", "markers"] joinLines = false author = "Martin Stražar" shortExcerpt = "Preprocess read count gene expression data and regress-out cell cycle effects." longExcerpt = " Preprocess raw read count data to make expression values comparable across cells and genes.
 Use Gene Markers and Score Cells to estimate the cell cycle phase of each cell and regress out this confouding factor."
 +++

-Sequencing datasets often suffer from unwanted technical variability, causing some cells to pick up more signal than other.
-Also, the detection rate varies considerably among genes.
-Ultimately, the measurements can also vary significantly when comparing data from different runs of the same experiment, taken on a different day, by different technician, and more.
+Sequencing datasets often suffer from undesired technical variability, causing some cells to pick up more signal than others.
+The detection rate can vary considerably among genes.
+Ultimately, the measurements can also vary significantly when comparing data from different runs of the same experiment, taken on a different day, by a different technician, and so forth.

-All these effects call for preprocessing and normalization methods, making the values comparable across cells, genes and experimental conditions.
+This calls for preprocessing and normalization methods, making the values comparable across cells, genes and experimental conditions.
 We will show their utility on raw count data that appears to be confounded by unwanted variation, attributed to cells being in a different cell cycle phase.